top of page

 Wednesday, November 6th | 6:00 PM | HLC 2.1550

-Jean Anne Incorvia | Associate Professor, The Chandra Family Department of Electrical and Computer Engineering
+Jean Anne Incorvia | Associate Professor, Chandra Department of Electrical and Computer Engineering, UT-Austin

 Brain-Inspired Computing using Magnetic and Atomically Thin Materials